-7.6.3 Lagoon Entrance Condition
+7.7.3 Lagoon Entrance Condition

 The Manly Lagoon entrance condition is highly dynamic with potential for significant variation in the height of the entrance berm and subsequent impact on design flood behaviour.
 The catchment flood scenarios adopted a 1.4m AHD berm height at the entrance for the baseline conditions, representative of the current entrance management policy.
-Sensitivity tests on the berm condition have been undertaken for the 1% AEP catchment rainfall event (9 hour duration).
+Sensitivity tests on the berm condition have been undertaken for the 1% AEP catchment rainfall event (9 hour duration) and for the coincident 1% AEP catchment and 5% AEP ocean event.
 These sensitivity tests provide for: